 ATMs force you to turn your focus completely away from what’s happening behind you.
-While you’re busy trying to remember your PIN, covering the keyboard so no one can see your PIN, or checking to see what your account balance is, anything could be happening behind you.
+So, while you’re busy trying to remember your PIN, covering the keyboard so no one can see your PIN, or checking to see what your account balance is, anything could be happening behind you.
 Including a thug preparing to attack you and take your money (or worse).

-The thug looks harmless enough at the beginning of the video.
+The thug looks harmless enough at the beginning of this video.
 Just standing there, waiting his turn.
 The gentleman at the ATM clearly thought the thug was no threat.
 And that’s assuming that he was even aware that there was someone behind him.

-Attacks and robberies happen at ATMs everywhere nowadays.
+Attacks and robberies happen at ATMs everywhere nowadays

-Which is why we need to be extremely careful when using an ATM.
+And that is why we need to be extremely careful when using an ATM.

-Yes, I realize that those cubical doors can only be opened by using the bank’s ATM card.
-So you should be safe inside a locked area, right?
+Yes, I realize that those cubical doors can (usually) only be opened by using your ATM card.
+So you assume you’ll be safe inside a locked area, right?
 But thugs can grab the door before it closes behind you and walk in.
 Now you’re locked in with someone who wants to do you harm.